weecology/DeepForest/docs/getting_started.md

 test_model.use_release()

 #Predict test image and return boxes
 #Find path to test image.
-While it lives in deepforest/data, its best to use the function if installed as a python module
+While it lives in deepforest/data, its best to use the function if installed as a python module.
+For non-tutorial images, you do not need the get_data function, jut provide the full path to the data anywhere on your computer.
 image_path = get_data("OSBS_029.tif")
 boxes = test_model.predict_image(image_path=image_path, show=False, return_plot = False)